exploratory-io/book/viz/errbar.md

 ## Style

 You can change the error bar styles from the "Style" setting at Y-Axis.
-You can change the followings.
+You can change the following.
 * Line Width: Thickness of the error bars.
 * Circle Size: Size of the circle.
-Available only for "Circle" marker option.
+Available only for the "Circle" marker option.
 * Horizontal Bar Width: Length of the horizontal bar part of the error bars.

 ## Highlight

-You can change the color of the specific markers such as bars, lines or circles that you pick to stand out from others.
+You can change the color of the specific markers such as bars, lines, or circles that you pick to stand out from others.
 See [Highlight](highlight.md) for the detail.

 ## Category